ni/nilrt/README.md

 directory) include some basic default configurations, allowing modification or overriding of these default configurations

 3. Build the package or packages that you want for your target.
-This includes standalone image names (e.g. minimal-nilrt-image) and standalone packages.
-For example, to build Python, Ruby, Apache, and the minimal NILRT image for Zynq targets, run the following commands:
+For example, to build Python, Ruby, and Apache for Zynq targets, run the following commands:

         export MACHINE=xilinx-zynq
         bitbake python ruby apache2

+    To build every package in National Instruments' feed, run the following commands:

+        bitbake packagegroup-ni-coreimagerepo
-        bitbake minimal-nilrt-image
+        bitbake --continue packagegroup-ni-extra

     **NOTE** The configuration files (build/conf/*.conf) can optionally be changed to reflect the desired build settings instead of setting